TIBHannover/BacDiveR/README.md

 ## How to cite

-Best use the output of executing `citation('BacDiveR')` in R console, because that ensures you are citing exactly the installed version.
+Best execute `citation('BacDiveR')` in the R console and use its output because that ensures you are citing exactly the installed version.
 You can also use the `Cite as` or `Export` options presented on [Zenodo.org/record/1308060][zenodo].
 If you want to import [this GitHub repo's metadata][GH] into a reference manager directly, I